jamiedel818/proc-exporter/README.md

 # proc-exporter

-A lightweight option to export metrics from proc files in Prometheus format
+A lightweight option to export metrics from proc files in Prometheus format.
+Written as a node-exporter alternative for my resource strapped pi.

 ## Usage
 Start the exporter with default settings: